majumderb/pabst/README.md

 The generation script ([here](https://github.com/majumderb/pabst/blob/main/pabst/run_pplm.py)) uses the persona-consistency model as one of the soft constraints.

 # Citation
-If you find `compac` useful for your research, please cite our paper:
+If you find `pabst` useful for your research, please cite our paper:
 ```BibTex
 @inproceedings{MajumderBMJ21,
   author    = {Bodhisattwa Prasad Majumder and